berfarah/interactor-schema/README.md

 ```

 For attributes outside the schema, you will get `NoMethodError`s.
 The same thing
-applies when trying to set an attribtue outside of the schema.
+applies when trying to set an attribute outside of the schema.

 ```rb
 context = SaveUser.call(age: 28)